makersacademy/takeaway-challenge/README.txt

 (note: If this returns an error you may need to install the bundler gem first, using the command: $ gem install bundler for further details check the website: http://bundler.io)

+4. writing a .env file.
+You will need to create your own .env file and save it in the root of the takeaway-challenge project folder.
+It should contain the following variables with your own details in quotation marks replacing the enter text below:

+ACCOUNT_SID=“enter your sid”
+AUTH_TOKEN=“enter your token”
+MOBILE_FROM=“enter your twilo number”
+MOBILE_TO=“enter your verified number”

+IMPORTANT - now create a .gitignore file (or add to one if you already have it) and make sure .env is listed there so that you do not accidentally upload it to git hub.
+The .gitignore file should be saved in the root folder of your takeaway-challenge.

 User Stores to Cover